 Back to home

 At Titans Lab, we develop advanced synthetic intelligence engines optimized for local and global applications.
-Over the past few months, we have scaled our GPU compute from small single-GPU experiments to multi-GPU clusters for larger SI engines.
-This ongoing investment in GPUs allows us to push the boundaries of engine performance, reliability, and autonomy while still thinking like a startup.
+Over the past few months, we have scaled our compute from small experiments to larger clusters for bigger SI engines.
+This ongoing investment allows us to push the boundaries of engine performance, reliability, and autonomy while still thinking like a startup.
 The underlying training spend in South African Rand (R) is already very high, even at these scales.

-The visual below shows approximate GPU usage bands for Titans Lab core systems and Cogni engines, from small single-GPU runs through to larger GPU clusters, with very high rand costs behind the scenes.
+The visual below shows approximate compute usage bands for Titans Lab core systems and Cogni engines, from small runs through to larger clusters, with very high rand costs behind the scenes.

 Small experiment · Mar 2024